MarkoPapic/PartialUpdater/README.md

 [![Build Status](https://travis-ci.org/MarkoPapic/PartialUpdater.svg?branch=develop)](https://travis-ci.org/MarkoPapic/PartialUpdater)

 Partial Updater is a library for .NET developers that enables patching entities by providing the minimal JSON payload, containing only the fields that need to be updated, thus reducing the network traffic.
+It converts JSON payload to an expression tree, which is then used to create update function.

 ## Installation
 [![NuGet Version](https://img.shields.io/nuget/vpre/PartialUpdater.svg)](https://www.nuget.org/packages/PartialUpdater)
 ```
-Install-Package PartialUpdater -Version 1.0.0-alpha
+Install-Package PartialUpdater -Version 1.0.0-beta
 ```

 ## Usage